Claude Code and OpenCode: A Crash Course

 Pattern 1: Plan / Execute split

-1. Open Claude Code in plan mode (Concept 2).
-State the brief.
-Let it produce a plan.
+- Open Claude Code in plan mode.
+Describe what you want.
+Let it create a detailed plan.

-5. (Optional) Open Claude Code again to review the diff before merge.
+- (Optional) Go back to Claude Code to review the changes before you merge them.

 The plan file is the contract.
 It survives session loss, encodes the architectural decisions, and lets the cheap session work without redoing the expensive thinking.
 This pattern alone often delivers most of the cost savings teams hope to get from "switching to a cheaper model," without losing the quality of frontier-model planning.